 Primary SCOPEs are

-There are also some secondary scopes which belong to a primary scope.
+Also there are some secondary scopes, which belongs to one primary scope.

-See Scope Definitions, where you can find all existing Scopes and Fields.
+Read Scope Definitions, you can find all existing Scopes and Fields.

-Use filter to build conditions for the value of fields by using field name and expression.
+Use filter to build the conditions for the value of fields, by using field name and expression.

 The OPs support